Jfortin1/RAVEL/README.md

 #### Tissue Segmentation

 There are different tissue segmentation algorithms available in R. My favorite is the FSL FAST segmentation via the [`fslr`](https://cran.r-project.org/web/packages/fslr/index.html) package.
 Note that the `fslr` package requires FSL to be installed on your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
-Here is an example how to perform segmentation on the JHU-MNI-ss template included in the `RAVELData` package.
+Here is an example how to perform segmentation on the JHU-MNI-ss template, after skull removal, that is included in the `RAVELData` package.
 First, let's make sure we have `fslr` correctly installed:

 ```{r}
 library(fslr)